ceramicnetwork/specs/README.md

 ## Document Identifiers

 In Ceramic, each document has a unique identifier (docId).
-This is a persistant identifier of the document that never changes.
+This is a persistent identifier of the document that never changes.
 The identifier is a string with the following format:

 ```
 ceramic://<CID-of-genesis-record>
 ```

-Sometimes Ceramic identifiers might also be formated as:
+Sometimes Ceramic identifiers might also be formatted as:

 ```
 /ceramic/<CID-of-genesis-record>